The Trade Director

 Standalone mode (no filter)

-algo run --strategy kbt --symbols @ES,@NQ,@GC
+algo run --strategy kbt --symbols @ES,@NQ,@GC --initial-capital 100000

 • No coordination between symbols during execution